 ‘So Harrop Fold isn’t the story of three brothers.
 It’s the story of how three brothers – and thousands of others turned around a school.’

 It is this ‘all-in-this-together’ spirit that comes across right the way through the book.
 The focus on building a tight-knit staffing body with everyone singing from the same hymn sheet seems to play a large part in Harrop Folds turnaround success.
 Mr Povey’s open minded approach to learning and leadership is also perhaps a key factor in encouraging the pride and passion that seems to be part of every member of staff at the school.
 Always ready to listen to a new idea, or theory or approach, Mr Povey draws on a wide and varied body of inspiration and motivation.
 The book quotes everyone from Winston Churchill to Will Smith, and just goes to prove that thinking creatively and taking inspiration from wherever, or whoever, it comes, is the way forward!

 If his obvious knack for leadership and passion for continuous development aren’t enough of a giveaway that he his quite clearly headteacher material, Mr Povey’s book is also peppered throughout with tell-tale signs of his job role.
-Being able to drop an appropriate Aesop’s Fable at a moment’s notice to being a secret (or not-so secret!) musical performer have to be part of the mandatory skill set for any Head Teacher vacancy.
-From what I can remember of the headteachers of my past, these are both absolute must-haves for any weekly assembly!
+Being able to drop an appropriate Aesop’s Fable at a moment’s notice, to being a secret (or not-so secret!) musical performer have to be part of the mandatory skill set for any Head Teacher vacancy.
+Thinking back to your own time sitting cross legged on a school hall floor should confirm that these are both absolute must-haves for any weekly assembly!

 One of the closing chapters of the book sees Mr Povey explain how he was never a gambling man, until he found out about the school’s debt: